Steam Train experience

 About Slovenia Activity Holidays

-She offers country tours and active holidays for individuals and groups, as well as personalised advice so as to better prepare your trip to Slovenia.
+He offers active holidays for individuals and groups, as well as personalised advice so as to better prepare your trip to Slovenia.
 All offers are done by local tour operators with no commission or extra fees.

 You can follow all updates on Facebook, Twitter, Google+ and blog e-slovenie.